benaston/GitCheatSheet/readme.md

 Git Cheat Sheet
 ====

-Configure line endings:
+Configure line endings: ` git config core.autocrlf false` (or use input) (see below for explanation).

-Explanation: `git config --global core.autocrlf = input` (see below for explanation).
+View current setting:  `git config core.autocrlf`

 This is how core.autocrlf appears to work currently (or at least since v1.7.2 from what I am aware):